revsystems/jQuery-SelectBox/README.md

       widest dropdown element.
 If white-space:nowrap is set on dropdown elements, then they will be clipped past the maxWidth.

-  **placement** ("before" / "after")

-      Markup preference.
-Determines whether you want to place the markup before or after the existing select.

   **selectboxClass** (string)

       The class used to identify selectboxes.
 This is used to kill inactive dropdowns when one is selected.